Fujifilm X10 vs X-E1

 - More compact: Is smaller (117x70mm vs 129x75mm) and thus needs less room in the bag.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More heavily discounted: Has been on the market for longer (launched in September 2011).

-Arguments in favor of the Fujifilm X-E1:
+Advantages of the Fujifilm X-E1:

 - More detail: Has more megapixels (16 vs 12MP), which boosts linear resolution by 18%.